bitcoinops/taproot-workshop/README.md

 ```

 Note the path where you cloned the bitcoinops/bitcoin repository and add it to
-the `config.ini` file in this repository.
+the `config.ini` file in your taproot-workshop repository.
 For example, set:

 ```
 SOURCE_DIRECTORY=/Users/optech/bitcoin